-Parameter Prerequisite Description User interface Mass flow - Displays the mass flow currently measured.
-Dependency The unit is taken from the Mass flow unit parameter (→ 94).
-Signed floating-point number Volume flow - Displays the volume flow currently calculated.
-Dependency The unit is taken from the Volume flow unit parameter (→ 94).
-Signed floating-point number
+Parameter Prerequisite Description User interface Mass flow - Displays the mass flow that is currently measured.
+Dependency The unit is taken from the Mass flow Signed floating-point number Volume flow - unit parameter (→ 🖺 96).
+Displays the volume flow currently calculated.
+Signed floating-point number Dependency The unit is taken from the Volume flow unit parameter (→ 🖺 96).

-Parameter Prerequisite Description User interface Corrected volume flow - Displays the corrected volume flow currently calculated.
-Dependency The unit is taken from the Corrected volume flow unit parameter (→ 12 94).
-Signed floating-point number Density - Shows the density currently measured.
-Dependency The unit is taken from the Density unit parameter $(\rightarrow \ \ \ \ \ \ \ \)$ Signed floating-point number Reference density - Displays the reference density currently calculated.
-Dependency The unit is taken from the Reference density unit parameter (→ 194).
+Parameter Prerequisite Description User interface Corrected volume flow - Displays the corrected volume flow that is currently calculated.
+Dependency Signed floating-point number The unit is taken from the Corrected volume flow unit parameter $(\rightarrow \stackrel{\triangle}{=} 96)$.
+Density - Shows the density currently measured.
+Dependency The unit is taken from the Density unit parameter $(\rightarrow \implies 96)$.
+Signed floating-point number Reference density - Displays the reference density that is currently calculated.
+Dependency The unit is taken from the Reference density unit parameter (→ 196).
 Signed floating-point number Temperature - Shows the medium temperature currently measured.
-Dependency The unit is taken from the Temperature unit parameter (→ 🖺 95).
-Signed floating-point number Pressure value Displays either a fixed or external pressure value.
-Dependency The unit is taken from the Pressure unit parameter (→ 🖺 95).
-Signed floating-point number Concentration For the following order code: "Application package", option ED "Concentration" The software options currently enabled are displayed in the Software option overview parameter.
-Displays the concentration currently calculated.
+Dependency The unit is taken from the Temperature unit parameter (→ 97).
+Signed floating-point number Pressure value - Displays either a fixed or external pressure value.
+Dependency The unit is taken from the Pressure unit parameter (→ 🖺 97).
+Signed floating-point number Concentration For the following order code: Order code for "Application package", option ED "Concentration" The software options currently enabled are displayed in the Software option overview parameter.
+Displays the concentration that is currently calculated.
 Dependency The unit is taken from the Concentration unit parameter.
-Signed floating-point number Target mass flow With the following conditions: Order code for "Application package", option ED "Concentration" The WT-% option or the User conc. option is selected in the Concentration unit parameter.
-The software options currently enabled are displayed in the Software option overview parameter.
-Displays the target fluid mass flow currently measured.
-Dependency The unit is taken from the Mass flow unit parameter (→ 94).
-Signed floating-point number Carrier mass flow With the following conditions: Order code for "Application package", option ED "Concentration" The WT-% option or the User conc. option is selected in the Concentration unit parameter.
-The software options currently enabled are displayed in the Software option overview parameter.
-Displays the carrier fluid mass flow currently measured.
-Dependency The unit is taken from the Mass flow unit parameter (→ 🖺 94).
+Signed floating-point number Target mass flow With the following conditions: Order code for "Application package", option ED "Concentration" The software options currently enabled are displayed in the Software option overview parameter.
+Displays the mass flow that is currently measured for the target medium.
+Dependency The unit is taken from the Mass flow unit parameter (→ 96).
+Signed floating-point number Carrier mass flow With the following conditions: Order code for "Application package", option ED "Concentration" The software options currently enabled are displayed in the Software option overview parameter.
+Displays the mass flow that is currently measured for the carrier medium.
+Dependency The unit is taken from the Mass flow unit parameter (→ 96).
 Signed floating-point number